 Although in the beginning of her practice Wolf-Rehfeldt experimented with the possibilities of expression within concrete poetics, she began to shift her focus in later years to abstract compositions, moving from linguistic signage to language as simply form and matter.
 In these later works, Wolf-Rehfeldt strips language of its function, and creates instead images of playfulness, beauty and innovation.

-Photos by Sebastiano Pellion
+All Photos: Sebastiano Pellion